myrrlyn/oeuvre/cities-tamriel-orsinium.html.md

 title: "Cities of Tamriel: Orsinium"
 date: 2014-01-11T05:26:38 -0500
 reddit: 1uybhq
+tags:
+- apocrypha
+- orcs
+- worldbuilding
-tags: apocrypha, orcs, worldbuilding, topic of the week
+- topic of the week
 ---

 Orsinium has existed in some form or another since history was first written in